Geotab Unveils Advanced Cold Chain Solution with New Hardware and Enhanced Software

 - Improved Installation Process: An updated MyInstall tool streamlines the configuration and verification process.

-"The impact of inadequate cold chain management is felt across industries, especially in regions where long distances, fragmented infrastructure and climate extremes challenge food and pharmaceutical logistics," said David Brown, AVP APAC at Geotab.
-"Our cold chain solution is designed to give businesses in Asia Pacific the visibility and assurance they need to protect temperature-sensitive goods, streamline compliance, and operate more sustainably.
-It's about making smarter, data-driven decisions that improve outcomes every step of the way."
+“The impact of inadequate cold chain management is felt across industries, particularly in regions where long distances and climate extremes challenge food and pharmaceutical logistics,” said David Brown, AVP APAC at Geotab.
+“Our cold chain solution is built to give Asia Pacific businesses the visibility and assurance needed to protect temperature-sensitive goods, ensure compliance, and operate more sustainably.
+It’s about enabling smarter, data-driven decisions that improve outcomes at every stage.”

-The integrated hardware and software solution supports businesses across various sectors, including food and beverage, to mitigate the risks of spoilage, help meet regulatory compliance, protect brand reputation, and gain peace of mind.
+Geotab’s integrated hardware and software solution supports a range of industries to reduce spoilage risk, meet compliance requirements, safeguard brand reputation, and achieve greater peace of mind.

 About Geotab